Organization Structure

 Member Assignment Rules:

-Scouts: Must be assigned to at least one sub-troop
+• Scouts: Usually assigned to at least one sub-troop

 Can see all members and manage the entire organization